Marketing Intelligence (M.S.)

 You could sit in a lecture hall and learn about the science of customer relationship management.
 Will that alone teach you how to incorporate it into a marketing plan and sell it to your CFO?
 You could work for years mining data for a Fortune 500 company.
 Will that job ever give you the chance to break down marketing theory with your peers?

-Our Master of Science in Marketing Intelligence (MSMI) adds an experiential learning component to a challenging slate of coursework.
+Our Master of Science in Marketing Intelligence (MSMI) adds experiential learning to a challenging slate of coursework.
 As a Fordham marketing intelligence student, here’s what you get:

 - Applied projects: Serve on a student consulting team for a real New York City company.
+Previous clients include Discovery Network, Food Network, Bloomberg, and Pfizer.
 Learn about its business challenges, develop a data-driven analysis and solution, and present your findings to company executives.
 They could like one of your ideas so much that they put it into practice—or ask you to call their recruiters before you graduate.

-- Workshops: The MSMI is all about getting you a great job.
-Four career workshops help you to design a job-search action plan that is specific to your interests—and that will help you succeed.
+- Career workshops: Four career workshops help you design a job-search action plan that is specific to your interests—and that will help you succeed.

 The MSMI spans two interrelated areas:

-- Strategic marketing, which covers the overall framework of the marketing field, as well as current science in strategic, innovative decision-making.
+- Strategic marketing and consumer insights, which covers the overall framework of the marketing field, as well as current science in data-driven decision-making.

 - Data analytics, encompassing the software and analytical skills needed to navigate today’s job market.

-Because MSMI students enter the program at various stages of their careers, we’ve designed the curriculum to adapt to each person’s level and goals.
+Because MSMI students enter the program at various stages of their careers, we have designed the curriculum to adapt to each person’s level and goals.
 The full-time and part-time options accommodate a range of schedules.

 To learn more about the MS in Marketing Intelligence, visit the Fordham website.